Jack grew up in the Outer Richmond district during World War II, attending St. Monica's school.

 Our website has made great use of Jack's generosity and knowledge.
-Many of our images, and much of our information on western neighborhoods theaters, we have received from him.
+Many of our images, and much of our information on western neighborhoods theatres, we have received from him.
 We're not alone.
-You will see many of his photos copied for inclusion in the San Francisco Library's Historical Photograph Collection and on our sister site, OpeSFHistory.
+You will see many of his photos copied for inclusion in the San Francisco Library's Historical Photograph Collection and on our sister site, OpenSFHistory.
 In 2005, Jack further shared his treasure trove with the world in the form of a terrific book, Theatres of San Francisco.
 Hundreds of unique photos inside bring back the days when everyone went to the movies weekly and had numerous neighborhood theatres to choose from.

 Thanks for letting us visit, Jack!